Energinet-DataHub/ARCHIVED-geh-timeseries/docs/contracts.md

 ## IntegrationEventContract.proto

-Time Series Domain related integration events
+Time Series Domain related integration events are documented here.

 Note: Correlation Id is expected to be available on integration events as part of their meta data and for that reason it is not reflected below.